lambat/01-lab/CTEC3905-module-handbook-lab.md

 ## Module calendar

 Module classes and lectures run from weeks 1-11, with the final workshop in week 11 commencing 11 December.
-The final project hand-in date is: 12pm Wednesday 00 December 2017 (TBC).
+The final project hand-in date is: 12pm Wednesday 00 December 2017.

 All 2-hour workshops and lectures end 10 minutes early to allow for class changeover, so are actually 1hr 50mins.